Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-08/02-intro-style/page-01.md

 2. **Embedding styling** - apply a style in the `<style>` element in the head of the page.
 This affects the entire page.
 3. **External stylesheet** - link to a page containing styles which can affect multiple pages as long as each page links to that the external style sheet.

+**Important**
 So far, embedded styles is the only technique we have used.
-We will look at the others in greater detail as time goes on.
+We will introduce inline styles this week and look at external stylesheets in the coming weeks.
+This week's conversation on style is not meant to be comprehensive, but a primer to what is to come.
+We will get more details starting next week!

 <img src="../img/site-style-example.gif" alt="areas of the site highlighted by styling" title="Site Style" />